A simple guide for beginners. - 2 minute read

 3. Deep Condition

 Choosing the right shampoo and using it correctly are the true game-changers.
 The current state of your scalp should be the deciding factor while selecting a hair cleanser.
 Is it dandruff-prone, oily, dry, colored?
 There is a shampoo for all kinds of concerns.
 Active folks, people suffering from dandruff, those who are out and about more often in dust and pollution, can benefit from shampooing at least twice a week.
-Try not to shampoo every day or too often, as it strips of your hair of moisture.
 Use lukewarm to cool water instead of hot water to rinse.
 Apply shampoo only to the scalp or dilute it with some water while applying to the strands.

 5. Hair Drying